erlehmann/libglitch/README.markdown

 libglitch makes 8-bit sounds in the spirit of viznut's [“algorithmic symphonies”][1], using a small language not entirely unlike Forth.
 Included is a small programm reading formulas from the command line.
-GNU/Linux users may try “./glitter.py glitch_machine!a10k4h1f!aAk5h2ff!aCk3hg!ad3e!p!9fm!a4kl13f!aCk7Fhn | aplay -f u8”.
+GNU/Linux users may try “./glitter.py glitch_machine!a10k4h1f!aAk5h2ff!aCk3hg!ad3e!p!9fm!a4kl13f!aCk7Fhn | aplay -f u8” for playback or “./glitched.py rolling.glitch | aplay -f u8” for playback with editing.

 libglitch is inspired by a [comment from madgarden][2], who kindly provided the [opcodes][3] he uses in his iPhone application and [some source code][4].